pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

   enabled: false
 ```
 ## 4. Deploy Pachyderm
-You have created your S3 bucket, given your cluster access to your bucket, created an AWS Managed PostgreSQL instance, and, if needed, have configured your EKS cluster to create your pvs.
+You have set up your infrastructure, created your S3 bucket, granted your cluster access to your bucket, and, if needed, have configured your EKS cluster to create your pvs.

 You can now finalize your values.yaml and deploy Pachyderm.

+Note that if you have created an AWS Managed PostgreSQL instance, you will have to replace the Postgresql section below with the appropriate values defined above.
 ### Update Your Values.yaml

 #### For gp3 EBS Volumes